EU AI Act Ireland: 2026 timeline and Article 50 guide

 Who will enforce the EU AI Act in Ireland?

-The Irish Government has indicated that Ireland will use a distributed implementation model and establish a new AI Office of Ireland as the central coordinating authority and single point of contact for the AI Act.
+The Irish Government has indicated that Ireland will use a distributed implementation model and establish an AI Office of Ireland as the central coordinating authority and single point of contact for the AI Act under the Regulation of AI Bill 2026.
+The Bill is not yet enacted, so the office should be treated as planned rather than operational.

 How should organisations prepare?